Meet1903/low-level-design-questions/README.md

    - Models a locker-based delivery system.
    - Supports package deposit, retrieval, and locker management.
    - Uses a reservation system to ensure smooth package handling.

+5. **LRU Cache (LLD)**
+   - An in-memory Least Recently Used (LRU) cache implementation.
+   - Supports efficient insertion and lookup using linked list and hash map.

+6. **Car Rental System (LLD)**
+   - Manages car rentals, bookings, and availability.
+   - Supports reservation and return of cars.

+7. **Vending Machine (LLD)**
+   - Simulates a vending machine with item selection and payment processing.
+   - Manages inventory and handles transactions.

 ## Getting Started
 To run any solution, simply execute the Python file from the command line: